 - For the first half hour, take time to share snacks and socialize or do an icebreaker activity

 - Break up the rest of the time into different categories such as thoughts about the book, questions, insight on major and minor characters, the author’s writing style, etc.

 There are so many choices for books out there; it is sometimes nice to break choices down into genres that the majority in your book club likes to read.
 Here are some popular genres to help you come up with book choice ideas for your future book club!

 - Historical Fiction- Take your club back in time and explore various eras throughout history to learn about events or different societal norms

-- Classical Fiction- Often considered the best of the best in writing, dive into deep discussion about the complexity of the storylines
+- Classical Fiction- Often considered the best of the best in writing, dive into a deep discussion about the complexity of the storylines

 - Biographies- A way to learn about the lives of those who have greatly impacted history.
-Consider reading biographies of those who have lived within the last fifty years to discuss what your remember about the person
+Consider reading biographies of those who have lived within the last fifty years to discuss what you remember about the person

 - Fantasy- A way for each member to use their imagination and to bring a variety of discussions and interpretations to the club meetings